 You may at any time change your preferences about which if any communications you would like to receive.

 Upon receipt of an opt-out request, we will update our records as promptly as practical.
 Note, however, that you may receive additional communications after requesting removal while we process your request.
 Additionally, information may exist in multiple lists within our system, and our technology limits the processing of opt-out requests to the specific list source.
-For this reason, we recommend that you adjust your e-mail preferences rather than opting out completely.
+For this reason, we recommend that you adjust your e-mail preferences within the unsubscribe list which you will be directed to after choosing the “Manage your preferences” link, rather than opting out completely.
 We will continuously assess our responsiveness to opt-out requests with respect to new technologies, business practices and our visitors’ needs.

-To opt out, you may choose from the following methods:
+To opt out from CIA communications and/or unsubscribe from an e-mail list, you may choose from the following methods:

 This section applies if you are a data subject located in the European Union (EU).
 The EU General Data Protection Regulation (GDPR), effective May 24, 2018, is a complex piece of legislation which may in some cases conflict with U.S., state, or other privacy laws and rules.
 The CIA will approach any conflict of laws on a case-by-case basis.

 To ensure appropriate security and confidentiality of personal data, including the prevention of unauthorized access to or use of personal data and the equipment used for processing, the CIA has a comprehensive information privacy and security program which is reviewed and enhanced regularly.
 Nonetheless, perfect security of information provided to the CIA cannot be guaranteed.
 Visitors to our websites should use reasonable care in disclosing personal data online, and persons interested in communicating with the CIA may choose other means than the Internet to do so.
-For more information about our information privacy and security programs, please contact the Director of Compliance & Information Privacy at 845-451-1429.
+For more information about our information privacy and security programs, please contact the vice president—chief of staff and information technology at 845-451-1380.

 This privacy statement will be continuously assessed with respect to new technologies, business practices and our visitors’ changing needs.
 The CIA may change its privacy practices from time to time.
 If we make any changes, we will update this privacy notice accordingly (the date of the most recent change is displayed at the bottom of this notice).